Nambitha Dambuza

-Nambitha Dambuza (born 31 October 1964) is a South African judge of the Supreme Court of Appeal.
-A former attorney, she sat in the Eastern Cape High Court from 2005 until her appointment to the Supreme Court in June 2015.
+Nambitha Dambuza (born 31 October 1964) is a South African judge of the Constitutional Court.
+A former attorney, she sat in the Eastern Cape High Court from 2005 to 2015, and in the Supreme Court of Appeal from 2015 until her appointment to the Constitutional Court in May 2026.

 Early life and career

 Born on 31 October 1964 in King Williams Town, Dambuza matriculated at St John's College in Mthatha in the former Cape Province.
 She read law at the University of Natal, where she completed a BProc and an LLB in 1987 and 1989 respectively, and completed her articles at Nzimande and Mbuli, a law firm in Durban.
 After completing an LLM at Tulane University in New Orleans, she returned to South Africa in 1992 to begin work as a practicing attorney.

 Judicial career

 Eastern Cape High Court: 2003–2015

 In April 2003, Dambuza was appointed as an acting judge in the Eastern Cape Division of the High Court of South Africa.
 After two years in an acting capacity, she was permanently appointed to the bench, where she served until 2015.
 At the same time, after a period as an acting justice of the Competition Appeal Court in 2009, she was appointed permanently to that court in 2010.
 In November 2013, when Chief Justice Mogoeng Mogoeng took long leave, Dambuza was appointed as an acting justice of the Constitutional Court.
 She held that position into 2014 and wrote a dissenting judgement in Malan v City of Cape Town in 2014.
 She was later an acting judge in the Supreme Court of Appeal from 2014 to 2015.

 In April 2015, Dambuza was interviewed by the Judicial Service Commission as a candidate for permanent appointment to the Supreme Court of Appeal.
 The Mail & Guardian said that she was a popular candidate, regarded by her peers as "progressive and constitutionally minded".
 The Judicial Service Commission recommended her appointment, which President Jacob Zuma confirmed in June 2015.